|Oracle® Java ME Embedded Getting Started Guide for the Reference Platform (Qualcomm IoE)

 Mobile Information Device Profile.
 A specification for a Java ME platform profile, running on top of a CLDC configuration that provides APIs for application life cycle, user interface, networking, and persistent storage in small devices.

 Mobile Station Integrated Services Digital Network.
 A number uniquely identifying a subscription in a GSM or UMTS mobile network.
-It is the telephone number to the SIM Card in a mobile phone and used for voice, FAX, SMS, and data services.
+It is the telephone number to the SIM card in a cell phone and used for voice, FAX, SMS, and data services.

 Multiple Virtual Machines.
 A software mode that can run more than one MIDlet or IMlet at a time.